aronarts/PythonAPI/README.md

 - Either you add them to the System path or you adjust the project file so that it points to the correct locations

 ## Getting started (Python)
+- Set PYTHONPATH system variable to the root folder of Python.
 - If you want to be able to build a debug version you need to compile python in debug mode and link to pythonXX_d.lib
 - Right click SimplygonSDK.i and choose compile.
 This will generate the wrapper file.
 - Compile the solution.
 This will generate _SimplygonSDK.pyd file and copy that and SimplygonSDK.py and copy both to the examples folder.